LAUNCH Future Gaming & Digital Conference 2016 Session Line-up

 Based in Birmingham, LAUNCH: Future Gaming & Digital Conference is the leading industry focused conference and series of events in the Midlands, run by Innovation Birmingham.
-The LAUNCH programme features expert speakers and demonstrations from games studios and service providers.
+The LAUNCH programme features expert speakers and demonstrations from games studios and service providers all aimed to better equip and build the Gaming community of the Midlands.

 LAUNCH is big on business support and understands the hurdles involved when launching an idea and developing a business.
-Because of this LAUNCH works closely with Entrepreneurs for the Future (e4f) an onsite tech incubator at Innovation Birmingham dedicated to seeing tech businesses succeed.
+Because of this LAUNCH works with Entrepreneurs for the Future (e4f) an onsite tech incubator at the Innovation Birmingham Campus dedicated to seeing tech businesses succeed.
 With this in mind LAUNCH created the following three themes which drive all the content behind its meet-ups and the feature conference:

 • LAUNCH a Career – get into gaming

 • LAUNCH a Product – reaching and accessing new markets

 LAUNCH celebrates the innovative work being carried out by gaming and digital start-ups and experts throughout the country.
 Showcasing the latest work from start-ups and established SME’s, LAUNCH aims to reinforce the talent capital of the Midlands by providing a unique opportunity to learn about latest industry trends and developments.

 The LAUNCH calendar of events provides an opportunity for upcoming indie devs and studios to mix with gaming and technology giants to not only promote their games or products but to share and grow their industry knowledge and expertise.

 Learn more about our community below in our news feed and by following us on twitter @Launchconf